Tiny House Cost in Australia (2026): A Practical Price Breakdown

 Trailer and transport (for THOWs)

 For a tiny house on wheels, the trailer and engineering are a meaningful chunk of the budget.
 Heavier builds also push up delivery costs and can limit where you can site the finished house.
+Read the tiny house on wheels legality guide before assuming wheels will make placement simpler.

 Costs that aren't in the quote